Sevdekarabacak/Hi-Python-/README.md

 # Hi-Python-
-Step by step in to Python
+Step by step in to Python.